Jail

 Bail & Bonds

-All individuals in custody booked in the West Covina Police Department Jail are eligible to be released on bail or bond unless specified by a warrant, court order, bail schedule, or the level of the individual’s intoxication makes it unsafe to release the them.
+All individuals in custody booked into the West Covina Police Department Jail are eligible for release on bail or bond unless a warrant, court order, bail schedule, or the individual’s level of intoxication makes release unsafe.

 The bail schedule is established pursuant to the Uniform Bail Procedures Committee and approved by the judges of the Superior Court of California, County of Los Angeles.
 Bail is the deposit of cash, cashier’s check, money order, or credit card for the entire amount specified.
-Deposited monies will be returned after the appearance of the individual bailed out and according to the rules established by the court receiving the bail.
+Deposited funds will be returned after the individual bailed out appears and in accordance with the rules established by the court receiving the bail.
 Bail money will be returned only by the court.

-A bond is the deposit of a surety bond by a licensed bail bond company for the amount of the bail.
+A bond is a surety bond deposit made by a licensed bail bond company for the bail amount.
 The West Covina Police Department or its employees will not recommend any specific bail bond company.
-Bail bond companies can be located online and they can provide specifics regarding fees and costs associated with the use of their services.
+Bail bond companies can be found online and provide details on fees and costs associated with their services.

 Visitation Info

-California Title 15 CCR 1062 regulates how city jails accommodate the visitation of individuals in custody.
+California Title 15, CCR 1062, governs how city jails accommodate visitation by individuals in custody.
 The law states the jail shall provide as many visits and visitors as facility schedules, space, and the number of personnel will reasonably allow.
 These procedures are subject to safety and security requirements.
 Visitation may be denied or terminated by a supervisor if the visitor poses a danger to the security of the facility or there is another good cause, including, but not limited to, the following:

 • The visitor appears to be under the influence of drugs and/or alcoholic beverages

-• The visitor or individuals in custody violates facility rules or posted visiting rules
+• The visitor or individuals in custody violate facility rules or posted visiting rules.

-• The visitor fails to supervise and maintain control of any minors accompanying him/her into the facility
+• The visitor fails to supervise and maintain control of any minors accompanying them into the facility.

-• Visitors attempting to enter this facility with contraband will be denied a visit and may face criminal charges
+• Visitors attempting to enter this facility with contraband will be denied a visit and may face criminal charges.s

 Procedures

-The Department provides adequate space for one visit at a time.
+The Department provides sufficient space for a single visit.
 The visiting area does accommodate individuals in custody and visitors with disabilities.
 Visitor logs and records will be maintained.
 All visitors must register and produce a valid state, military, tribal, or other government identification.
-All identification shall contain a photo and physical description of the visitor.
+All identification shall include a photo and a physical description of the visitor.
 Visitors will complete the registration log.

-Individuals who enter the secure perimeter of this facility are subject to search if there is reasonable cause to believe the visitor has violated the law, is wanted by a law enforcement agency, or there is reasonable cause to believe the visitor is attempting to bring contraband onto the facility property or into the facility.
+Individuals entering the secure perimeter of this facility are subject to search if there is reasonable cause to believe they have violated the law, are wanted by a law enforcement agency, or are attempting to bring contraband onto the facility property or into the facility.

 General Visitation Rules

-• A maximum of one adult will be permitted to visit an inmate at any one time
+• Only one adult may visit an inmate at a time.

 • No children are allowed to visit inmates

-• An individuals in custody may refuse any visitor
+• An individual in custody may refuse any visitor

-• Those individuals in custody who are named as the restrained person in any restraining or other valid court order shall not be allowed visits from persons who are protected by the order
+• Individuals in custody named as the restrained person in any restraining or other valid court order shall not be permitted visits from persons protected by the order.

-• Visitors must be appropriately attired prior to entry into the visitor’s area of the facility
+• Visitors must be appropriately attired before entering the facility’s visitor area.

-• Visitors will leave all personal items, with the exception of car keys and identification, outside of the secure area
+• Visitors will leave all personal items, except car keys and identification, outside the secure area.

-• Visitors who enter the facility with handbags, packages, or other personal items will be instructed to leave them with a member of their party, lock the items in a vehicle or locker, or return at another time without the items
+• Visitors who enter the facility with handbags, packages, or other personal items will be instructed to either leave them with a member of their party, lock them in a vehicle or locker, or return at another time without the items.

 • The facility is not responsible for lost or stolen items